NABC Library Mission and Policies

 2.2 Overdue Notices and Charges

-When circulating media is 14 days overdue, overdue notices are sent as a courtesy.
+When circulating media is overdue, overdue notices may be sent as a courtesy.
 Non-receipt of overdue notices does not relieve the patron from paying overdue fines.
 It is the responsibility of the patron to monitor his/her library transactions.

 2.3 Procedures for Non-Respondents